We recommend upgrading to the latest Microsoft Edge, Google Chrome, or Firefox.

-The Committee on Graduate Medical Sciences Education and Graduate Student Affairs shall review, advise and make policy recommendations on matters related to graduate medical sciences education.
-The Committee shall address College-wide entrance and performance requirements for programs leading to the Master of Science and Doctor of Philosophy degrees.
-The Committee shall make policy recommendations regarding curriculum, the distribution of tuition waivers, assistantships and other available student financial aid to graduate programs within the College of Medicine.
-The Committee shall develop College criteria for appointment to the Graduate Faculty, review the credentials of Faculty members who are candidates for membership on the Graduate Faculty and make recommendations to the Associate Dean for Graduate and Postdoctoral Affairs for such appointments.
+The Charge of the Graduate Medical Sciences Education Committee (GMSEC) is to review, advise, and make policy recommendations on matters related to graduate medical sciences education.
+The committee will address college-wide entrance and performance requirements for programs leading to the Master of Science degree, Doctor of Philosophy degree, and graduate certificates.
+The committee will make policy recommendations regarding graduate student curriculum, the distribution of tuition waivers, assistantships, and other available student financial aid to graduate programs within the MCOM.

 The voting members of the committee will be composed of the chair of the committee, the chair- elect whom will be chosen among the voting members at least six months prior to assuming the chair position, the master’s degree program directors, the PhD program concentration directors, and three at- large faculty appointed by the Faculty Council with staggered terms.
 The non-voting members will be composed of the senior associate for graduate and postdoctoral affairs, the associate dean of the master’s degree programs, the associate dean of the PhD and postdoctoral programs, the president and vice president of the Association of Medical Sciences Graduate Students, and additional administrative staff with expertise relevant to GMSEC’s charge may also serve as non-voting members.